poojithaunnam/specialization_project/react project/README.md

 - change the directory in vs code to `cd mobile-store-react`

-- install the nodemodules , bootsrtap & react , reacter-router-dom .
+- install the nodemodules , bootsrtap & react , reacter-router-dom

-- add shopping  file to spring tool suite

 - create a database named mobile in mysql workbench